 What Is Hyaluronic Acid?

 If we already have it in our bodies, then why do we need to put it on our faces?
 Tragically, a substantial portion of the hyaluronic acid we produce degrades quickly.
 We also create less as we age.
-To get more of the good stuff, people get injections, take oral supplements, or, most commonly, use topical products like a hyaluronic acid serum or gel moisturizer.
+To get more of the good stuff, people get injections, take oral supplements, or– most commonly– use topical products infused with hyaluronic acid, such as as a serum or moisturizer.

-Anyone using hyaluronic acid is likely to wonder, what is hyaluronic acid made from?
-When harnessed for skincare products, it can come from a few places.
-Until recently, it was derived from rooster combs (yuck), but thankfully scientists have worked out other ways to isolate it since.
-That includes synthetic and natural processes, like microbial fermentation, which is one of the most common ways to source hyaluronic acid these days.
-To be certain, always check labels or manufacturer websites to ensure the product you're eyeing is vegan.
+Wondering where we get the HA used in these products?
+Until recently, it was derived from rooster comb; but thankfully, scientists have worked out other ways to isolate it since.
+That includes synthetic and natural processes, like microbial fermentation, which is currently one of the most common ways to source hyaluronic acid.
+Always check labels or manufacturer websites to ensure the product you're eyeing is vegan.

 10 Hyaluronic Acid Benefits